GIFTED PROGRAM / RITENOUR CENTER FOR GIFTED EDUCATION

 The Ritenour School District does not carry accident insurance for individual students.
 The district is not generally held legally liable for accidental injuries sustained by students while at school or participating in school-related activities.
 High school students must provide medical insurance information to participate in competitive athletic activities, interscholastic activities, open gyms, etc. Individuals participating in the school-sponsored football program must have a specific rider covering football.
 (See IMMUNIZATIONS/PHYSICAL EXAMS)

 LIBRARIES / MEDIA CENTERS

 As part of the district’s ongoing commitment to technology, all Ritenour libraries/media centers are computer-equipped and have access to the Internet.
 A full-time library/media specialist provides instruction in research, reference and technology skills.
 Each library features reading areas and boasts a wide assortment of books, magazines and STEM materials featuring a variety of topics specially selected for students of all reading levels and interests.
 Students may check out books to read at home or at school.
 Lost or damaged books are subject to full replacement costs.

 Lockers are provided to middle and high school students to assist them in securing books, coats, hats and other personal items while at school.
 Lockers are the property of the Ritenour School District and the district retains the right to inspect a locker at any time.

-- Lockers are not shared by students unless directed by a teacher.
+- Lockers are not shared by students.

 - Padlock combinations are not shared with other students.